cloak-design/Cloak-Wallets/README.md

 <h3>Instructions</h3>

 <b>Windows installation</b><br />
-If you have installed a previous version, please stop the running wallet.
+<li>If you have installed a previous version, please stop the running wallet.</li>
-Backup your wallet.dat
+<li>Backup your wallet.dat</li>
-If your previous version is CloakCoin 1.x, please make a deinstallation!!!
+<li>If your previous version is CloakCoin 1.x, please make a deinstallation!!!</li>
-If your previous version is CloakCoin 2.x, you can make an update and dont need to make a deinstallation.
+<li>If your previous version is CloakCoin 2.x, you can make an update and dont need to make a deinstallation.</li>
-Unzip the download.
+<li>Unzip the download.</li>
-Now start the downloaded exe file and run it as an administrator.
+<li>Now start the downloaded exe file and run it as an administrator.</li>
-Follow the instructions from the installer.
+<li>Follow the instructions from the installer.</li>
-Say yes to the 'auto blockchain downloader' this will be the fastest way!
+<li>Say yes to the 'auto blockchain downloader' this will be the fastest way!</li>
-Start your new Cloakcoin 2.0 wallet and let it find other nodes and sync the blockchain Enjoy CloakCoin!!
+<li>Start your new Cloakcoin 2.0 wallet and let it find other nodes and sync the blockchain</li>
+Enjoy CloakCoin!!

 <b>Mac OSX installation</b><br />